jurassic73/split89/readme.md

 ![image](https://i.imgur.com/gJlS6R1.png)

-  Each keyswitch requires a diode.
+  Each key switch requires a diode.
 I installed these one row at a time.
 I would put all diodes in place for the row I was soldering.
 The diode at the far right column had it's 90 leg snipped short.
 Once all are laid in place, solder from left to right.
 I used the cut off legs to cover the distance between the keys in rows that were further apart for appearance.
 You could just jumper these spans with wire as well.

 ![image](https://i.imgur.com/NL9UTmt.jpg)